jirotubuyaki/FlowerJS/README.md

 <p align="center"><img width="470px" src="https://raw.githubusercontent.com/jirotubuyaki/jirotubuyaki.github.io/master/gimp/profile.png"></p>

 ### Introduction
 Creating flower shapes and flexible motion framework for HTML Canvas.
-This framework extended CreateJS https://createjs.com/ .
+This framework extended CreateJS https://createjs.com/ .Now the two types of flowers are provided.
+You can change the petal number and color.
+Many easy coded motion properties are provided too.

 ### Installation
 This framework is based on CreateJS.
 So plese add script sources on HTML5 head.